 The picture on the right is of a dry stream.
 They have used large pebbles down to smaller pebbles to make a stream cut through the garden.
 Again, it is the contrast between the flat pavers and the black smoothness of the pebbles that makes this so pleasing to the eye.
 And what I love more than anything is, no maintenance!

-We will defines Rocks as a big stone starting at the size of your hand and going up to around two meters across.
+We will define Rocks as a big stone starting at the size of your hand and going up to around two metres across.
 After that I would use the term boulder.

 The two most obvious ways to use rocks is in a wall or as a large feature piece.
+Some home-owners also like to create rock garden beds, but we prefer to use pebbles for those designs.
 Below we have a non-cemented wall of placed rock helping stabilise a yard.
 Again this is low maintenance and very pleasing to the eye.
 On the right they have used large rocks to create a living artwork.
-This is the sort of thing you often see around expensive commercial buildings and it works perfectly well for a front yard or near a back yard entertainment area.
+This is the sort of thing you often see around expensive commercial buildings and it works perfectly well for a front yard or near a backyard entertainment area.

 Below is the simple use of rocks to make a running water stream.
 Use heavy black plastic to line a cut out trench and then cover in rocks of all different sizes.
 Pump the water from the pool at the bottom up to the top and around it goes.
 These water features don't attract mosquitoes as they do not like running water.
 On the right we have a dry stream running through a garden bed.
 I like the way it looks like a real stream, albeit in a painted sort of way.
 Striking.

 Finally, here are a few honourable mentions or as I like to say, pictures that I couldn't fit into the article elsewhere but I still love :).